What is Change Management ? Plan Template, and Frameworks

 • Tracking metrics can help you identify the types of changes, team members, and services that are least likely to be involved in an incident.

-• This information can be used to match the rigor of your change practices to the appropriate level of risk.
+• This information can be used to match the rigour of your change practices to the appropriate level of risk.

 4. Put An Open Communication Phase: